 - conferences and symposia.

-Kent School of Architecture has a wide professional network and invites guest speakers from inspirational practices such as:
+Kent School of Architecture and Planning has a wide professional network and invites guest speakers from inspirational practices such as:

 - Carl Turner Architects